A Complete Guide to GSTR-1 Filing: Format, Tables, Due Dates & Latest Updates

 Table 8: Nil-rated, exempt, and non-GST outward supplies

 This table captures consolidated details of nil-rated, exempt, and non-GST outward supplies.
-The important legal correction here is that exempt supply should not be explained by referring to Schedule I. Under the law, exempt supply is tied to nil-rated or wholly exempt supplies and includes non-taxable supply.
+Under GST, exempt supply includes nil-rated supplies, wholly exempt supplies, and non-taxable supplies.

 Tables 9 to 11: Amendments and advance-related reporting